TaquitoTwister/Geometrics/README.md

 # Geometrics
-Calculate your volumnes or areas of geometry figures.
+Calculate your volumes or areas of geometry figures.